scikit-tda/cechmate/README.md

 # phatcech (Pronounced "Fat Check")
-Doing Cech Filtrations Wrapping around Phat (The Persistent Homology Algorithms Toolbox)
+The purpose of this code is to make it easy to run Cech Filtrations by wrapping around around Phat (The Persistent Homology Algorithms Toolbox).
+Phat does most of the heavy lifting, but this code provides routines to construct and index simplices properly in a boundary matrix, as well as some plotting utilities.

 ## Dependencies
 * Numpy/Matplotlib